Consider Part-time Work or Working from Home

 Another option is to work from home.
 If you can't find a job that will allow you to telework, consider freelance work or starting your own business.
 However, balancing work at home with a family poses its own challenges.
 In addition to self-discipline, you'll have to make rules and draw boundaries so your kids don't distract you from your work unnecessarily.

-For lots more information on budgeting tips, see the links on the next page.
+For lots more information on budgeting tips, see the links below.